sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 1.

+> [!IMPORTANT]
-> **Important**  If encryption has been enabled, it cannot be turned off using this policy.
+> If encryption has been enabled, it cannot be turned off using this policy.

 <a href="" id="security-requireprovisioningpackagesignature"></a>**Security/RequireProvisioningPackageSignature**